KEGANCP/Credit_Risk_Analysis/README.md

 ----
 ### Analysis Summary
 ----
-Of all the data presented above, the best option is the EasyEnsembleClassifier model which is our highest recall percentage at over 90% got our high risk credit.
+Of all the data presented above, the best option is the EasyEnsembleClassifier model which is our highest recall percentage at over 90% for our high risk credit.
 This is comfirming our best choice to correctly detect most of the "high risk credit" within our data set.

-There is still room for error using this model as the preceision percentage is low (although the highest amongst all of our current options), I would recommend further research to determine if there is a more accurate model to utilize.
+There is still room for error using this model as the preceision percentage is low (although the highest amongst all of our current options).
+I would recommend further research to determine if there is a more accurate model to utilize.
 In efforts to elude any potential loss of revenue, there may be an oppurtunity to implement a secondary credit check by identifying key variables such as the requested loan amount compared to the requestors salary, for example.